eduardo-antunes/plainline/README.md

 may be specified by name (i.e. as strings).

 You may also pass your own functions as filters.
 Such functions should receive and return a string.
-If they return an additional value and it is truthy (i.e not `nil` or `false`), this causes all following filters to not be run, which may be useful in some contexts.
+If they return an additional value and it is truthy (i.e. neither `nil` nor `false`), this causes all following filters to not be run, which may be useful in some contexts.

 The built-in filters are listed below.